Samuel Milby Harrington: World War II

 With the United States entry to World War II, Brigadier General Harrington already served as commandant of Marine Corps Schools within Marine Corps Base Quantico, Virginia.
 This school under his command served as main facility, where all Marine officers receive their basic training here, as well as enlisted technicians from many different disciplines.
 Harrington was relieved January 1, 1943, and retired on the same date.

 However, he remained on active duty and was appointed the president of the Marine Corps Equipment Board, staying in this capacity until July 1943.
 His next assignment was with Permanent General Court Martial Board, where he served until February 1945, when he retired from the Marine Corps.

 For his long military service in the United States Marine Corps, Brigadier General Harrington was decorated with the Navy Distinguished Service Medal.

 Personal life

 On July 27, 1921, Brigadier General Samuel M. Harrington married Marion Nutting Meehan, daughter of Willard Holmes and Margaret Jessie (Wallace) Nutting.
 They went on to have two children together, a son named Samuel Milby Harrington Jr. and daughter named Margaret Willard Harrington.

+He was an hereditary companion of the Military Order of the Loyal Legion of the United States (MOLLUS).
+He was assigned MOLLUS insignia number 16527.

 Harrington died on March 31, 1948, in Annapolis, Maryland, following a complications of arteriosclerosis.
 He is buried at United States Naval Academy Cemetery.